-We have made these proxy materials available to you on the Internet or have delivered printed versions of these materials to you by mail to comply with our obligations under the U.K. Companies Act 2006 (the "Act") in connection with the solicitation of proxies for use at the Annual Meeting, and at any adjournment or postponement thereof.
+We have made these proxy materials available to you on the Internet or have delivered printed versions of these materials to you by mail to comply with our obligations under the Act in connection with the solicitation of proxies for use at the Annual Meeting, and at any adjournment or postponement thereof.

-The Notice of Internet Availability and proxy materials were first mailed to shareholders on or about May 5, 2014 to shareholders as of April 25, 2014, which we refer to as the "record date."
+The Notice of Internet Availability and proxy materials were first mailed to shareholders on or about April 30, 2015 to shareholders as of April 22, 2015, which we refer to as the "record date."